Hungarian language: Vocabulary

 Words for elementary kinship and nature are more Ugric, less r-Turkic and less Slavic.
 Words related to agriculture are about 50% r-Turkic and 50% Slavic; pastoral terms are more r-Turkic, less Ugric and less Slavic.
 Finally, Christian and state terminology is more Slavic and less r-Turkic.
-The Slavic is most probably proto-Slovakian or proto-Slovenian.
+The Slavic is most probably proto-Slovak or proto-Slovene.
 This is easily understood in the Uralic paradigm, proto-Magyars were first similar to Ob-Ugors, who were mainly hunters, fishers and gatherers, but with some horses too.
 Then they accultured to Bulgarian r-Turks, so the older layer of agriculture words (wine, beer, wheat, barley etc.) are purely r-Turkic, and many terms of statesmanship and religion were, too.

 Except for a few Latin and Greek loanwords, these differences are unnoticed even by native speakers; the words have been entirely adopted into the Hungarian lexicon.
 There are an increasing number of English loanwords, especially in technical fields and slang as well.

 Calculating the percentile fractions of the origins of various words within a language is an essentially meaningless and impossible exercise.
-There is no definite set number of words within a language that can be tallied up, and other factors like the frequency of use and dialectal differences also affect the end result.
+There is no definite set number of words within a language that can be tallied up, and other factors like the frequency of use and dialectal differences also affect the result.
 An approximate estimate of the number of foreign loanwords in Hungarian can be established, as well as the general frequency of their usage.

 According to estimates, the most numerous loanwords come from Slavic languages (1252 words of proven Slavic origin, around 484 universally used in all dialects of Hungarian, 694 in specific dialects only, and 74 obsolete words).
 An additional 382 words are classified as "possibly Slavic", 147 of them present in all dialects, 209 present in certain dialects, and 26 no longer in common use, bringing the final number of potentially Slavic loanwords in all dialects to 631, and the total number of potentially Slavic loanwords across all dialects to about 1634.

 The second largest group of loanwords are made up of Turkic loanwords, which can be divided into pre-Conquest, and Ottoman layers, with the pre-Conquest words making up the absolute majority of them.
 Due to centuries of cohabitation with Turkic peoples such as the Volga Bulgars and Khazars, the exact origin of certain words can be hard to pin down.
-The number of Turkic loanwords can be difficult to enumerate from the pre-Conquest period due to a lack of written sources from R-Turkic languages from the period, and even later, but generally the number of Turkic loanwords are estimated to be between 300–500.
+The number of Turkic loanwords can be difficult to enumerate from the pre-Conquest period due to a lack of written sources from R-Turkic languages from the period, and even later, but generally the number of Turkic loanwords are estimated to be between 300 and 500.

 The third largest group is made up of German loanwords, which number around 400.
 These started appearing in the language as early as the 11th century, but became especially prominent during the Habsburg-era, starting in the 16th century.